-We have audited the consolidated financial statements of Samson Holding Ltd. (the "Company") and its subsidiaries (together, the "Group") set out on pages 30 to 91, which comprise the consolidated and company statements of financial position as at 31 December 2014, and the consolidated statement of profit or loss, the consolidated statement of comprehensive income, the consolidated statement of changes in equity and the consolidated statement of cash flows for the year then ended, and a summary of significant accounting policies and other explanatory information.
+We have audited the consolidated financial statements of Samson Holding Ltd. (the "Company") and its subsidiaries set out on pages 31 to 91, which comprise the consolidated statement of financial position as at 31 December 2015, and the consolidated statement of profit or loss, the consolidated statement of comprehensive income, the consolidated statement of changes in equity and the consolidated statement of cash flows for the year then ended, and a summary of significant accounting policies and other explanatory information.